spebt/pymatana/README.md

-# systemMatrixEval
+# pyMatAna
-The repository contains the codes for evaluating the System Response Matrix directly.
+The repository contains the python codes for analyzing the system response matrix.

 ## PPDF Analysis
 to be filled with contents